Skip to main content

 Big Bend National Park is one of the largest and most remote parks in the lower 48, an 800,000-acre sweep of the Chihuahuan Desert wrapped around the Chisos Mountains and bordered for 118 miles by the Rio Grande.
 It is a long way from anywhere, and that is exactly why the night skies, the canyons, and the silence feel like nowhere else.

-This 4-day route is built around hiking in Big Bend National Park: the Window Trail and Lost Mine in the cool Chisos Basin, the strenuous Emory Peak summit, and Santa Elena Canyon where 1,500-foot limestone walls drop straight to the river.
-You'll mix the best hikes with a Rio Grande raft trip, the Ross Maxwell Scenic Drive, and a soak at the historic Hot Springs.
+This 4-day route is built around the best hikes in Big Bend National Park: the Window Trail and Lost Mine in the cool Chisos Basin, the strenuous Emory Peak summit, the South Rim, and Santa Elena Canyon where 1,500-foot limestone walls drop straight to the river.
+You'll mix those top trails with a Rio Grande raft trip, the Ross Maxwell Scenic Drive, and a soak at the historic Hot Springs.

 November through March is the prime season, with comfortable days and cool nights.
 Spring (especially March) is beautiful but busy.
 Summer is dangerous: desert temperatures regularly top 100°F, and it is even hotter and more extreme down along the river, so save low-elevation hikes for early morning.